juruen/rmapi/README.md

 run commands non-interactively.
 This may come in handy to script certian workflows such as taking automatic backups or uploading documents programmatically.

-*Experimental*: Apart from the interactive shell, there's some work happing to access the documents through a FUSE system.
-You can read further at the bottom of this file.

 *Warning*: If you installed _rmapi_ before (October 1, 2018), you will need to install the latest version, otherwise _rmapi_ will fail to authenticate after the changes in the server API that were introduced in September 28, 2018.